Complete convergence of message passing algorithms for some satisfiability problems: Introduction

 Given a 3CNF $\F$, \textbf{simplify} $\F$ according to $\psi$, when $\psi$ is a partial assignment, means: in every clause substitute every assigned variable with the value given to it by $\psi$.
 If a clause contains a literal which evaluates to true, remove the clause.
 From the remaining clauses, remove all literals which evaluate to false.
 The resulting instance is not necessarily in 3CNF form, as clauses may have any number of literals between~0 and~3.
 Denote by $\F|_{\psi}$ the 3CNF $\F$ simplified according to $\psi$.
 Note that $\F|_{\psi}$ may contain empty clauses, in which case it is not satisfiable.
 For a set of variables $A\subseteq V$, denote by $\F[A]$ the set of clauses in which all variables belong to $A$.

-To better understand our results it would be convenient to have the somewhat informal notion of a \emph{simple formula} in mind.
-We call a 3CNF formula simple, if it can be satisfied using simple well-known heuristics (examples include very sparse random 3CNF formulas which are solvable $\whp$ using the pure-literal heuristic \cite{BorderFriezeUpfal}, formulas with small weight terminators -- to use the terminology of \cite{BenSassonAlke} -- solvable $\whp$ using RWalkSat, etc).
+We call a 3CNF formula \textbf{simple}, if it can be satisfied using simple well-known heuristics (examples include very sparse random 3CNF formulas which are solvable $\whp$ using the pure-literal heuristic \cite{BorderFriezeUpfal}, formulas with small weight terminators -- to use the terminology of \cite{BenSassonAlke} -- solvable $\whp$ using RWalkSat, etc).
+This is a somewhat informal notion, but it suffices for our needs.

 \begin{thm} Let $\F$ be a 3CNF formula randomly sampled according to $\PlantedDist$, where $p \geq d/n^2$, $d$ a sufficiently large constant.
 Then the following holds $\whp$ (the probability taken over the choice of $\F$, and the random choices in lines 2 and 4 of the \textsf{WP} algorithm).
 There exists a satisfying assignment $\varphi^*$ (not necessarily the planted one) such that: